atrox39/Oryn/README.md

 JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.

-You may utilize JWT in your Lucifer application by using an instance of `Jwt`  to sign and verify token.
+You may utilize JWT in your Oryn application by using an instance of `Jwt`  to sign and verify token.

 ```dart
 final app = App();